The secure CJSM email is:

 Intellectual property

-David has lectured on this subject for over ten years and has written a textbook on copyright law nationally and internationally.
+David has lectured on this subject for over ten years.
 He has given talks all over the world on the subject.
-David has advised musicians and artists and has several major reported cases including Doyle v EMI.
-He appears in many ‘in camera’ applications for Anton Piller orders.
-David is currently instructed in a copyright infringement action against the BBC on a direct access basis.
+David has advised musicians and artists and has several major cases including Doyle v EMI.
+In Ireland.
+He appeared in many ‘in camera’ applications for Anton Piller orders.
+He has several articles published in recent years in The New Law Journal on Copyright and Trademark

 Injunctions and interlocutory relief